We need to talk about Murray Bartlett and last night’s heartbreaking gay episode of ‘The Last Of Us’

 Not that that matters because we then jump to some years later, with Bill and Frank clearly beyond their honeymoon phase, bickering in the way that only longtime couples do (including a funny reference to the fact that Bill is something of a conspiracy nut, which did ultimately save both of their lives).

 As the years pass, we see Bill reluctantly opening his home to friendly smugglers Joel and Tess (long before her heartbreaking demise), the pair fending off dangerous raiders, and generally helping each other survive the end of the world.
-There’s an especially sweet moment where Frank shows Bill the strawberry patch he’s secretly cultivated, inspiring the latter to admit ,”I was never afraid be for you showed up.” *sniff* Got those tissues ready?
+There’s an especially sweet moment where Frank shows Bill the strawberry patch he’s secretly cultivated, inspiring the latter to admit ,”I was never afraid before you showed up.” *sniff* Got those tissues ready?
 Because the tears are only going to keep flowing from here on out.

 Related: Gay Redditors list the movie and TV scenes that broke their hearts